projectcontour/gimbal/docs/discoverer/openstack/README.md

 The Openstack discoverer provides service discovery for an Openstack cluster.
 It does this by monitoring all Load Balancer as a Service (LBaaS) configured as well as the corresponding Members.
 They are synchronized to the Team namespace as Services and Endpoints, with the Namespace being configured as the TenantName in Openstack.

-The Discoverer will poll the Openstack API on a customizable interval and update the Contour cluster accordingly.
+The Discoverer will poll the Openstack API on a customizable interval and update the Gimbal cluster accordingly.

 The discoverer will only be responsible for monitoring a single cluster at a time.
 If multiple clusters are required to be watched, then multiple discoverer controllers will need to be deployed.